consolidation/robo/docs/getting-started.md

 ?>
 ```

-**Note:** The class ConsoleIO *isa* SymfonyStyle, and therefore has access to all of the Symfony styling methods.
+**Note:** The class ConsoleIO *is a* SymfonyStyle, and therefore has access to all of the Symfony styling methods.
 It also adds a few Robo extensions such as the `say()` and `yell()` output styles.
-This parameter may be omitted for commands that do not perofrom any output.
+This parameter may be omitted for commands that do not perform any output.

 When we run: